TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/If/Index.rst

          isPositive

    Data type
-         int /stdWrap

-         \+ calc
+         integer /stdWrap \+ calc

    Description
-         returns false if content is not positive
+         Returns false, if the content is not positive.

-   Default

 .. container:: table-row